Evaluating the Effectiveness of Personalized Medicine with Software: Data Examples

-The output from 3,000 bootstrap samples is printed in Figure~\ref{fig:results_ci_pval_cpt}, and the histograms of the bootstrap samples and confidence intervals are shown in Figure~\ref{fig:cpt_plots}.
-From these results, we anticipate that a new subject allocated using the model $f$ will be less depressed on average by 0.84 HRSD units compared to that same subject being allocated randomly to cognitive behavioral therapy or paroxetine.
-We can easily reject the null hypothesis that $f$ for allocation over random allocation is no better for the new subject ($p$ value = 0.004).
-For a new subject allocated using the model $f$ versus using the \qu{best} treatment as determined by $\ybar_{T_1}$ and $\ybar_{T_1}$ , the estimated improvement is 0.77 with a marginally significant $p$ value 0.04 (note that this $p$ value is one-sided and that the two-sided confidence interval contains 0).
+Using out bootstrap inference methodology with $B=3000$, we estimate the improvement of this model, confidence intervals and their statistical significances.
+We anticipate that a new subject allocated using this personalization model will be less depressed on average by 1.16 HRSD units with a 95\% percentile confidence interval of $\bracks{-2.68, -0.30}$ compared to that same subject being allocated randomly to cognitive behavioral therapy or paroxetine.
+We can reject the null hypothesis that personalization is no better than random allocation for a new subject ($p$ value = 0.008).

-In short, the results are statistically significant, but the estimated improvement may not be of great clinical importance.
+In short, the results are statistically significant, but the estimated improvement may not be clinical significant.
 According to the criterion set out by the National Institute for Health and Care Excellence, three points on the HRSD is considered clinically important.
-However, the statistical significance suggests that nevertheless the model $\fhat$ generated from this data set could be implemented in practice with new subjects if there are no important cost or organizational constraints.
+Nevertheless, this personalization scheme can be implemented in practice with new patients for a modest improvement in patient outcome at little cost.